Towards Faithful Model Explanation in NLP: A Survey

-Now, we will zoom in on Faithfulness as one of the above principles, analyzing what it means, its relation to other principles, why it is important, and how it can be measured.
+Now, we will zoom in on faithfulness, a fundamental principle of model explanations, analyzing what it means, why it is important, its relationship with other principles, and how it can be measured.

-\subsubsection{Definition}
+\subsection{Definition}

-\leavevmode As mentioned before, a faithful explanation should \textbf{accurately reflect the reasoning process behind the model's prediction} \cite{harrington_harvey_1985, ribeiro_why_2016, jacovi_towards_2020}.
-This is only a loose description though.
-In fact, there is not yet a consistent and formal definition of Faithfulness in the community.
-Instead, people often define Faithfulness on an ad-hoc basis, in terms of different evaluation metrics.
-We will detail it in Section~\ref{section:faithfulness_evaluation}.
+As mentioned before, a faithful explanation should \textbf{accurately reflect the reasoning process behind the model's prediction} \cite{harrington_harvey_1985, ribeiro_why_2016, jacovi_towards_2020}.
+This is only a loose description though; in fact, there is not yet a consistent and formal definition of faithfulness in the community.
+Instead, people often define faithfulness on an ad-hoc basis, in terms of different evaluation metrics, to be detailed in Section~\ref{section:faithfulness_evaluation}.